 Identifying and defining the vulnerability of physical and economic assets to flooding equips an organization with the critical information needed to prioritize, budget for and execute adaptation plans that lower their risks to impacts from tidal, sea level rise, hurricane and storm flooding, heavy rainfall and groundwater inundation.

-CRC's analysis and mapping of a property's vulnerability to various forms of flooding – whether current or expected in the future -- is fast becoming an essential business tool.
-CRC’s multi-year flood analyses, supported by advanced tools (“Coastal Risk Rapid Assessment™”) can be applied to the planning and decision-making processes used for acquisitions and mergers, divestitures, development, operations, capital improvements, sourcing, transportation, safety, and sustainability across all sectors & industries.
+Coastal Risk's analysis and mapping of a property's vulnerability to various forms of flooding is becoming an essential business tool.
+Coastal Risk’s multi-year flood analyses, (FIRST Score® and Coastal Risk Rapid Assessment™) can contribute significantly to the planning and decision-making processes involved in mergers and acquisitions, divestitures, development, operations, capital improvements, sourcing, transportation, safety, and sustainability across all sectors and industries.

-Who Can Benefit from CRC’s services?
+Who Can Benefit from Coastal Risk’s services?